SoK: The Pitfalls of Deep Reinforcement Learning for Cybersecurity: Review Methodology

 \section{Review Methodology}

 We followed a similar paper collection and review framework as was used in \cite{DosDonts,evertz2025chasing}, however, as \drlsec is still a growing community we extend our search beyond just top-tier conferences (\eg USENIX Security or IEEE S\&P).
-Therefore, we conducted a systematic literature collection using IEEE Xplore, ACM DL, and Google Scholar with the \ac{DRL} and cybersecurity keywords in Appendix~\ref{app:keywords}.
+Therefore, we conducted a systematic literature collection using IEEE Xplore, ACM DL, and Google Scholar.
+The search keywords can be found in Appendix~\ref{app:keywords}.

 \textbf{Collection} We performed our collection in two rounds, first in April 2025 using only Google Scholar for initial pitfall identification and second in December 2025 using all search tools to complete the corpus and update citation counts.
 After the final collection, we performed de-duplication, resulting in 1,603 papers.
 Then, we performed the \emph{Significance Criteria} filtering to arrive at 363 papers.
 Finally, we screened the papers for \emph{Topic Criteria} filtering alongside requirements for language (English) and length ($>4$ pages) to produce the final 66 papers used in our work, with 37 from the April and 29 from the December collection.